 The irritated skin area can become reddened and thickened.
-It can also look like tiny pimples and scurf on the kitty's skin, or when it's really bad it can appear as moist sores spreading outward.
+It can also look like tiny pimples and scurf on your cat's skin, or when it's really bad it can appear as moist sores spreading outward.

 You might find the patchy areas on various parts of your kitty's body, but they typically are found on the head, ears and legs.

-You may not notice a lot of itching or other signs of ringworm on your cat, so it's a good idea to inspect your kitty regularly for signs of this fungus, or other potential health problems.
+You may not notice a lot of itching or other signs of ringworm on your cat, so it's a good idea to inspect your feline buddy regularly for signs of this fungus, or other potential health problems.

 If the patchy circular spots are found all over your kitty's body, this is a sign that his or her health is not at its best.

 Felines who are stressed, weak, sick, under a year old, or senior cats are those most susceptible to severe infestations.